LIFETIME DEAL — LIMITED TIME

 Is there a free version?

-Yes, Fluenty offers a free tier with basic features and limited call analysis.
-Upgrading to premium unlocks more frequent practice and detailed feedback.
+Yes.
+Fluenty offers a free tier with basic features and limited call analysis.
+In general, upgrading unlocks more frequent practice and more detailed feedback, but you’ll want to confirm what’s included in your specific tier.

 How does it compare to Elsa Speak?